 Logbook loans are loans that are secured against the value of your car.
 They are not specifically designed for you to buy a car.

-It is possible to get car finance with poor credit, however, there will be fewer lenders willing to lend to you, and you'll likely have to pay a higher interest rate, than someone with a strong credit record.
+It is possible to get car finance with poor credit, however, there will be fewer lenders willing to lend to you, and you'll likely have to pay a higher interest rate than someone with a strong credit record.

 Remember to factor in other costs of running your vehicle, including:

-You'll most likely pay by monthly direct debit until the end of your agreed term.
+Most car finance agreements are paid back via monthly direct debit until the end of your agreed term.

 Yes.
 When you apply for car finance, the lender will check your credit file.